kubevirt/kubevirt/docs/vm-configuration.md

 libvirt XML document formats.

 This document will only consider the configuration associated with a specific instance  of a virtual machine.
-It will ignore the topic of 'templating' by which a higher level generalised config can be used as a cookie cutter for creating many guests.
+It will ignore the topic of `templating` by which a higher level generalised config can be used as a cookie cutter for creating many guests.